 - Corrosive and flammable household products

-We do not collect used paint, old paint tins or waste oil - take these to your transfer station.
+Take your used paint, old paint tins or waste oil to your transfer station.

 Empty containers not eligible for the Agrecovery recycling programme must be triple rinsed before they can be disposed of.
 See Farm Plastic Wastes

 If you're unsure of what you're allowed to keep, a list of all registered chemicals can be found at: https://eatsafe.nzfsa.govt.nz/web/public/acvm-register